 Takigi Noh (Heian-jingu Shrine) 平安神宮の薪能

 Bonfires and ancient musical theater at a historic shrine

-- Exploring Heian-jingu, the shrine that hosts the performance
+- Exploring Heian-jingu, the shrine where the performance is held

 - Kyogen, the comic theater performed during intervals of Noh

 How to Get There

 If taking the subway, Heian-jingu is only a 20-minute walk from Kyoto's Higashiyama Station.
 By taxi, it takes about 15 minutes from Kyoto Station to the shrine.
 If you're taking the bus, catch the bus headed for Kitaoji Bus Terminal.
 Get off at the Higashiyama Nijo Okazaki Koen-guchi stop, a seven-minute walk from the shrine.

 The Takigi Noh performance is held at Heian-Jingu every June 1 and 2